-- Take advantage of bonus points offers.
+Take advantage of bonus points offers.
 Depending on when you apply, a Westpac Altitude Rewards credit card may include an introductory bonus points offer for new customers.
 With a substantial bonus points giveaway, you can sometimes earn as much as a free flight simply for signing up and meeting spending requirements.

-- Request additional cardholders.
-Additional cardholders can double or triple your point-earning potential by increasing spending on your card account.
+> - Request additional cardholders.
+Additional cardholders can double or triple your points-earning potential by increasing spending on your card account.
 But account expenditure would still be capped by your credit limit and you would still be responsible for managing all repayments.

-- Use your card for big-ticket items.
+> - Use your card for big-ticket items.
 Charging major purchases to your credit card allows you to earn more rewards points for your spending.
 But be careful to make punctual repayments in order to avoid paying high interest costs.

-- Pay for everyday expenses with your credit card.
+> - Pay for everyday expenses with your credit card.
 Where possible, pay for regular purchases using your credit card instead of a debit card or cash.

-- Use your card for overseas purchases.
+> - Use your card for overseas purchases.
 If you have a Westpac Altitude Black credit card, you can earn 3 points per $1 spent with overseas merchants using either your American Express or the Visa/Mastercard.

-- Check out bonus partners.
+> - Check out bonus partners.
 Westpac Altitude Rewards has a number of bonus partners including hotels, wine companies and mobile phone retailers that allow you to earn up to 1.25 bonus points per $1 spent.
 Visit the Altitude Rewards website to see a list of current bonus partner offers.